RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 In the data provided, you will find a directory named ```convergence_tests/input_MgO```.

 Inspect the folder.
-It contains the tdep input files needed for fitting the forceconstant and calculated the related properties.
+It contains the necessary TDEP input files required for fitting the force constants and calculating related properties.

-In Tutorial 01, you learnt how to increase your force constants cutoff (rc2) and observe how the phonon dispersion changes.
+In Tutorial 01, you learned how to increase the second-order force constant cutoff (**rc2**) and observe how the phonon dispersion changes.

-Repeat the same steps, but this time keep fixed rc2 and change rc3.
+Now, repeat the same steps, but this time keep rc2 fixed and change rc3, the cutoff for third-order force constants.

+To get started, use the following command:

 ```
 mpirun extract_forceconstants  -rc2 8 -rc3 4
 ```

+Explore how changing rc3 influences the results and assess the convergence of the thermal conductivity or other properties of interest.

 **How the thermal conductivity changes with the 3rd order IFCs cutoff?**